 Millennium FX created the outer shell, alongside the realistic skin and hair for Kong.
 The main difficulty with creating prosthetics for long-lasting robots is that they need to be durable and need to be tailor made for each robot.
-We’ve now innovated a specialist way of creating skin for robots that you can see on our Mesmer robots<link to Mesmer page>.
+We’ve now innovated a specialist way of creating skin for robots that you can see on our Mesmer robot.

 Making things go smoothly

 When building robots that are going to be in regular use for years on end, such as Kong, it’s important that they’re built robustly.

 To this end, we created a couple of versions of Kong to test out and optimise before shipping the two final products to New York and London to be assembled.